how i knew i had cervical cancer Unveiling My Shocking Journey

 Treatment and recovery for cervical cancer

-Treatment options for cervical cancer depend on various factors, including the cancer stage, the tumor size and location, and the individual’s overall health.
+Treatment options for cervical cancer depend on various factors, including the cancer stage, the tumour size, and location, and the individual’s overall health.
 Here are some common treatment approaches:

-1. Surgery: Depending on the extent of cancer, doctors may recommend surgical procedures such as hysterectomy, lymph node removal, or tumor removal.
+1. Surgery: Depending on the extent of the cancer, doctors may recommend surgical procedures such as hysterectomy, lymph node removal, or tumour removal.

 2. Radiation Therapy: Radiation therapy uses high-energy beams to target and destroy cancer cells.
 It can be administered externally or internally.